ctuning/ck-docker/README.md

  $ firefox http://192.168.99.100:3344
 ```

-Alternatively, you can ask CK to automatically detect this IP and start web server as following:
+Alternatively, you can ask CK to automatically detect this IP and start web server as follows:
 ```
  $ ck run docker:ck-web-server --browser
 ```

 If you plan to use it externally or in a workgroup, you will need to set
-external IP and port as following:
+external IP and port as follows:

 ```
  $ export WFE_HOST=123.456.0.78 WFE_PORT=9999 CK_PORT=3344